Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 <div class="about-me-content">
   <div class="intro-text">
     Hello!
 I am a First-Year Machine Learning PhD student at <a href="https://mbzuai.ac.ae/" class="institution-link">MBZUAI</a>, advised by <a href="https://zhiqiangshen.com/" class="advisor-link">Prof. Zhiqiang Shen</a> and <a href="https://scholar.google.com/citations?user=RigrYkcAAAAJ&hl=en" class="advisor-link">Prof.Mohsen Guizani</a>.
 I am also closely working with my friend <a href="https://xxfchen.github.io/XiaofuChen/" class="collaborator-link">Xiaofu Chen</a>.
     My research aims to make large-scale vision, language, and multimodal models deployable on edge devices — and, more ambitiously, to enable training them directly using edge devices’ computing power.
-I approach this challenge from a co-design perspective across the data, algorithm, system, and hardware full stack.
+I wish to approach this challenge from a co-design perspective across the data, algorithm, system, and hardware full stack.
   </div>

   <div class="background-text">